thomcc/pcg-random/README.md

 var random = new PcgRandom();

-// force everybody to use my RNG, even if they call Math.random() Math.random = function() {
+// force everybody to use my RNG, even if they call `Math.random()` (Note: this is a bad idea).
+Math.random = function() {
 	return random.number();
 };

 ```

 ## Caveats

 It's worth noting that this isn't a cryptographically secure PRNG.
-Even if the PCG random is proven to be cryptographically secure, I wouldn't be comfortable with anybody using this code in crypto until someone smarter than me has looked at it.
+If you need one, keep looking.

 ## License
 The MIT License (MIT)